-Thousands of visitors flock to Sicily each year to enjoy its secluded beaches, cultural treasures and exotic food and wines.
-The stunning scenery ranges from the smouldering Mount Etna to dramatic volcanic islands and the lush fertile interior where olive trees, citrus groves and vineyards abound.
+Thousands of visitors flock to Sicily to enjoy its secluded beaches, cultural treasures and exotic food and wines.
+The stunning scenery ranges from smouldering Mount Etna to dramatic volcanic islands and a lush, fertile interior where olive trees, citrus groves and vineyards abound.

 Sicily is situated off the south coast of Italy in the Southern Mediterranean and the alledged home of the mafia.
 Although famed for its excellent beaches, Sicily is much more than an island paradise.